semaphoreci/semaphore/docs/docs/using-semaphore/artifacts.md

 1. Type the file selector
 2. Select the maximum age
 3. Click **+ Add retention policy** to add more rules

-The file selector accepts star (*) and double-star (**) glob patterns.
-For example:

-- `/**/*` matches all files and folders in the namespace.
-We recommend setting this rule at the end of the list
-- `/logs/**/*.txt` matches all files with txt extension in the logs folder or any subfolders
-- `/screenshots/**/*.png` matches all png files in the screenshots folder and subfolders
-- `build.log` matches the file exactly

 ![Setting up project artifact retention policies](./img/retention-project.jpg)